naoxio/ukuvota/README.md

 - **Every participant can express how much they support or oppose each option.** Limiting people to choose their favorite or list their preference prevents them from fully expressing their opinions—scoring clarifies opinions and makes it much more likely to identify the best decision.
 - **Acceptance (non-opposition) is the main determinant for the best decision.** A decision with little opposition reduces the likelihood of conflict, monitoring or sanctioning—it is also important that some people actively support the decision to ensure it actually happens.

-More about Ukuvota can be read on the homepage [https://ukuvota.world](https://ukuvota.world)
+More about Ukuvota can be read on the homepage: [https://ukuvota.world](https://ukuvota.world)

 ## Technology used
 The front-end is made using the Quasar Framework